FluffyStuff/OpenRiichi/README.md

 Start by cloning the OpenRiichi repository with: ```git clone --recurse-submodules https://github.com/FluffyStuff/OpenRiichi.git```

-Next, generate a build target with meson using `meson bin -Dbuildtype=release` or `meson bin -Dbuildtype=debug` depending on whether you want a release or debug build.
+Next, generate a build target with meson using `meson build -Dbuildtype=release` or `meson build -Dbuildtype=debug` depending on whether you want a release or debug build.

-Build the target with ninja using: `ninja -C bin`
+Build the target with ninja using: `ninja -C build`

+You can also install the target by running: `ninja -C build install`

-If the build succeeded, you should be able to launch the application from inside the `bin` directory.
+If the installation build succeeded, you should be able to launch the application by running `OpenRiichi`.

-If you prefer to use a different directory for building, be sure to copy the `Data` folder from the `bin` folder into the directory where the built `OpenRiichi` executable resides.
+OpenRiichi requires the `Data` folder (found inside the `bin` folder) to be in the current working directory during runtime.
+By default OpenRiichi will change the working directory to the `OpenRiichi` subdirectory of the default data directory of the OS (usually `/usr/share/OpenRiichi`).
+This can be changed during runtime by running OpenRiichi with the `--working-directory some_alternative_directory` flag.
+Use `--working-directory .` to stay put in the current working directory.

 ## IDE